 Sometimes we use a word or phrase without even thinking about the negative connotation that it carries.
 As language evolves, so do people’s opinions of what words bear stereotypes.
 With addiction, the nuance of every word that describes individuals using drugs and alcohol and the experience itself matters deeply.
 In order to reduce the stigma surrounding addiction and help those affected by the disease, it is important to be mindful of the words we choose.

 The Stigma Surrounding Substance Abuse

 A study by the Recovery Research Institute asked participants how they viewed someone who actively uses drugs or alcohol.
-To one group of participants, users were referred to as “substance abusers”; to the other group, users were described as “having a substance use disorder.”
-The study concluded that “substance abusers” were less likely to benefit from treatment and more likely to benefit from punishment.
+To one group of participants, users were referred to as “substance abusers,” and to the other group, users were described as “having a substance use disorder.”
+The study concluded that people thought “substance abusers” were less likely to benefit from treatment and more likely to benefit from punishment.
 They were also perceived as being more socially threatening and more likely to be responsible for their substance-related difficulties.
-In this study, and often in society, how we talk about addiction deeply impacts how we treat those who suffer from it.
-Fortunately, there is a movement already in place in the recovery community to eliminate derogatory or outdated language associated with substance use disorder.
+The word “abuser” makes a distinct difference, as it implies an innate toxicity compared to someone who is diagnosed with a disorder.